Discover the many things to do in Quebec City. Image by S. Greg Panosian from Getty Images Signature via Canva

 Here are our picks for the top 10 things to do in Québec City.

-10. Citadel (La Citadelle de Québec)
+1. Citadel (La Citadelle de Québec)

 One of the most popular summer attractions in Québec City is the changing of the guard at La Citadelle de Québec.
-The Citadel is home to the Royal 22 Regiment, the largest British military fortification in North America.
+The Citadel is home to the Royal 22nd Regiment, the largest British military fortification in North America.

-During the summer, visitors can watch the 35-minute ceremony that is held at 10 am daily on the parade ground.
-Click here for a schedule of admission fees.
+During the summer, visitors can watch the 35-minute ceremony, held daily at 10 am on the parade ground.
+The most popular participant is the regimental mascot, Batisse the goat.

-9. Montmorency Falls Park
+2. Montmorency Falls Park

 In the winter, the spray freezes at the base of the waterfall, forming a “sugar loaf” that becomes a popular attraction.

-8. Musee de la Civilisation
+3. Musée de la Civilisation

-The Musee de la Civilisation (Museum of Civilization) may have a fairly bland name, but it is certainly not boring.
+The Musée de la Civilisation (Museum of Civilization) may have a fairly bland name, but it is certainly not boring.
 Using the latest media and technology, the museum tells its stories in interactive and fun ways.

 In Paris on Stage, 1889-1914, visitors are given headsets that play an entertaining soundtrack automatically as they move from room to room.
 This provides a “you-are-there” experience that adds to the story.

-Video game lovers of all ages grin giddily when they visit Game Story, an interactive exhibit dedicated to the story of video games.
 The exhibit details major developments in gaming.
 The best part is that visitors get to play video games from each era.
 Atari, Sega, Xbox…they’re all there to play and learn about.

-7. Dining in Québec City
+4. Dining in Québec City

 Dining in Québec City is often a trip highlight.
 Many restaurants and cafes line the cobble streets of Old Québec, so you won’t have to go far to eat.